emagiz/emdocs/mds/howto/userguide-apigateway-odata-datahub.md

 	- authentication.{technicalname-system}.{technicalname-integration}.api-key.
 One property with all approved API Keys for a certain integration.
 Needed if authorization method via ApiKey is used.
 See Creating and managing API Keys for how to generate these automatically

 ### Exposing the operation in the Mendix DataHub
+Objective of this step is to create the link between the entity in eMagiz as defined in the Gateway Model, and the Mendix datahub.
+A CSDL (Conceptual Schema Definition Language) file contains the required definitions to let Mendix Data Hub understand what exactly is in the entity defined.
+So that the Catalog of the Mendix Data Hub can displayed this properly.
+It also contains the required connection details for the runtime of Mendix to reach the OData Gateway located in the all.entry.

 1. Navigate to Deploy -> API Gateway
 2. Press the button called Publish to DataHub
 3. Press the button located at the bottom of the page called Export contract as a file